Ayaad72/FinTrack/SRE_Defense_Questions.md

 6. **Quantify When Possible:** Instead of "fast," say "responds within 200ms."

-7. **Link to Code:** Be able to show how gfxxxxxxxfggfgffgfg are implemented in your Flutter code.
+7. **Link to Code:** Be able to show how gfgffffffffffffffgf are implemented in your Flutter code.

 8. **Prepare Diagrams:** Use cases, activity diagrams, state machines, requirement dependency graphs.